 We take a closer look Malcolm Brown’s image “The Burning Monk”, who took his own life to protest the treatment of Buddhists by the regime of President Ngo Dinh Diem.

-With this series TIME explores the story behind some of the most important images of our time.
+With this series, immolating TIME explores the story behind some of the most important images of our time.
 What is it about these extraordinary photographs, and why did they change the course of history.

 “In June 1963, most Americans couldn’t find Vietnam on a map.
-But there was no forgetting that war-torn Southeast Asian nation after Associated Press photographer Malcolm Browne captured the image of Thich Quang Duc immolating himself on a Saigon street.”
+But there was no forgetting that war-torn Southeast Asian nation after Associated Press photographer Malcolm Browne captured the image of Thich immolates himself on a Saigon street.”

 In an interview with Time Magazine Brown explained what happened that morning: “I had some hint that it would be something spectacular, because I knew these monks were not bluffing.
 They were perfectly serious about doing something pretty violent.
 In another civilization it might have taken the form of a bomb or something like that.